-- shape for SpatialGraph and SpatialNetwork, which describes the spatial delimitations of the neurons' environment (e.g. many in vitro culture are contained in circular dishes), - population, for Network, which contains informations on the various groups of neurons that exist in the network (for instance inhibitory and excitatory neurons can be grouped together),
+- shape, for SpatialGraph and SpatialNetwork, describes the spatial delimitations of the nodes' environment (e.g. many in vitro culture of neurons are contained in circular dishes), - structure divides the graph into groups and can facilitate graph generation and analysis, - population, for Network, contains informations on the various groups of neurons that exist in the network (for instance inhibitory and excitatory neurons can be grouped together), and is the updated version of structure for neuroscientific projects.